ahhz/random-raster/docs/random_raster_driver.md

 ---

-## Example Usage (C++)
+## Example Usage (Python)

-The following C++ example demonstrates how to open a random raster dataset using the custom GDAL format and read some pixel values.
+The following example demonstrates how to open a random raster dataset using the custom GDAL format and read some pixel values.
 This example generates a 256x512 raster of Byte values, with values uniformly distributed between 1 and 6 (inclusive), mimicking a dice roll.

 ```python
 import json